Roll-off (dumpster): Size

 While the roll-offs may be rented by volume, there may be weight limitations.
 Weight limits may be necessary to ensure compliance with road-use and safety laws and regulations.
 Most roll-off providers will have a weight limit for each container size.
 Containers loaded with more weight than allowed typically will not be hauled away due to safety reasons.
 Containers that are overloaded can result in damage to the roll-off truck and the road it drives on.
 The maximum weight is specified at the beginning of the job.
 In cases where the material to be disposed of is especially dense, such as dirt, rock, or concrete, a container with lower sidewalls is used.
 This is to help reduce the risk of exceeding the weight limit.
-The standard weight limit determined by the department of transportation is not to exceed ten (10) tons of debris.
+The standard weight limit determined by the department of transportation is not to exceed ten tons of debris.

 Operation

 After the container is picked up, it is taken to a disposal facility where it is weighed before (gross) and after (tare) dumping.
 The difference is the net weight, and is used to calculate charges to the customer.
 For efficiency, some facilities pre-record weights of trucks and containers.
 This allows the tare weight to be looked up and eliminates the need for a second weighing.

 Roll-offs are placed by roll-off trucks.
 As the roll-off truck raises its hydraulically operated bed, the roll-off container rolls off the bed.
 A cable is used to slowly lower the container.
 After the waste container is loaded, the roll-off truck pulls the filled container onto the roll-off truck with the cable and winch system.
 If the roll-off truck is not a winch system, then it is most likely a hook-lift system.
 A hook-lift system works by the truck extending a 90 degree arm with a hook on the end which hooks under a bar and gently lifts the dumpster onto the truck.
 Most hook-lift systems are on smaller roll-off trucks, as they are usually used for 20-yard containers and under.
 These smaller systems are usually the preferred option on smaller scale construction jobs such as roof replacement, kitchen remodels, and garage clean-outs.
 Smaller single-axle trucks are generally viewed as safer operations as they are much lighter and more easily transported in residential areas.
-When carried, the roll-off must be covered.
+When carried, the roll-off must be covered with a tarp.